What's on in Majorca on Sunday / Monday

 CHILDREN’S CORNER

-Petra.
-At 17.00 children’s theatre with “Tina La bruixa fina” at the theatre.
-Tickets 4 euros.

-Pollensa.
-18.00: Circus with Company Xampatito.
-For age seven and older.
-Sant Domingo Convent Church, C. Guillem Cifre de Colonya.

 Vilafranca.
-At 12.00 magic show with Berni & Mimi at the Theatre.
-Tickets 4 euros.
+12.00 theatre with “Tina La bruixa fina” at the theatre.
+Tickets 5 euros.

 SPORTS

-Trotting races.
-At Palma’s Son Pardo racetrack with the first race starting at 16.00.
+Palma, Trotting races.
+At Palma’s Son Pardo racetrack with the first race starting at 16.10.
 The hippodrome is located at Ctra de Soller km 3,5.
 Info 971 763 853.
-There will be a Christmas market, visit from Santa Claus, children’s animation, pony rides and charity tombola.
-Free entrance.
+Free of charge.

 Palma, Children’s fair attractions.
 Running now until January 7.
 Locations: Pl. de l’Olivar, Parc de les Estacions, Pl. de Santa Pagesa, Pl. de Paris, Via Roma, Pl.
 Major, Pl. de Miquel Dolç, Pl. de Madrid, parking lot of Eusebi Estada and C. de Josep Darder Metge.